MARTeamWhale/Acoustic_Data_Intake/README.md

-# QAQC
+# Acoustic Data Management

-Scripts re: Quality Control and Quality Assurance of incoming WAV files
+Scripts related to the intake of of acoustic recording data for the purposes of marine mammal monitoring in Eastern Canada